colorizer/100-days-of-code/r1-log.md

 ### Day 22

 Today, I spent most of the time trying to figure out a way to implement box counting.
 Uh, it's been hard.
 But, finally, I've found a way.
 Will implement (for real this time) tommorrow!

+### Day 23

+Finally solved the hausdorff dimension problem.
+Had been a thrilling ride through user defined data types, allocatables, valgrind (for memory leaks) and also a need understanding how things scale!